jkeirstead/scholar/README.md

 ## Comparing scholars

-You can also compare multiple scholars, for example:
+You can also compare multiple scholars, as shown below.
+Note that these two particular scholars are rather profilic and these queries will take a very long time to run.

 ```
 # Compare Feynman and Stephen Hawking